mcboyd-bu/Website/assembly_guide.md

   </tr>
 </tbody></table>

 ## 14 - Battery
+New parts used in this step (see [parts list](https://matthewcalligaro.github.io/RacecarWebsite/parts_list.html) for details):
+* **battery**

-Slide the battery into the battery cradle as shown.
-Be sure that the USB ports of the battery face to the right side of the car, which is the side of the **Jetson Nano** with the micro USB port.
+Slide the battery into the battery cradle as shown in the picture below.
+Be sure that the USB ports of the battery face to the right side of the car, which is the same side as the micro USB port on the **Jetson nano**.

 <img width=80% src="https://raw.githubusercontent.com/MatthewCalligaro/RacecarWebsite/master/assets/img/assemblySteps/CAD/14-1.png">